What is bookkeeping? A beginner’s guide

 Either way, accounting software helps you to stay on top of your cash flow and many come with helpful features such as invoicing, time tracking, expense tracking, project management tools, the ability to generate accounting reports, and more.

-Another great option is to open a free business current account with Tide and take advantage of the ability to manage all of your business finance admin in one place:
+Another great option is to open a free business bank account with Tide and take advantage of the ability to manage all of your business finance admin in one place:

 • Auto-categorisation, which automatically tags your income and spending and even lets you create custom labels that align with your business processes.